AdobeDocs/commerce-admin.en/help/merchandising-promotions/google-tag-manager.md

 >[!NOTE]
 >
->Importing the `cspNonce` global variable into Google Tag Manager is supported only with Adobe Commerce 2.4.8 and higher.
+>Importing the `cspNonce` global variable into Google Tag Manager is supported only on Adobe Commerce version 2.4.8 and later.

 >[!WARNING]
 >
->Adding unfamiliar scripts to your store poses a potential risk of data compromise.
-Scripts authorized to execute on the checkout page can potentially steal sensitive customer data, including payment information.
-It is crucial to take all necessary precautions to protect your Google Tag Manager account.
-Ensure that only trusted scripts are added, regularly review and audit your tags, and implement strong security measures such as two-factor authentication (2FA) and access controls.
+>Adding unfamiliar scripts to your store can risk data compromise.
+Scripts authorized on the checkout page may steal sensitive customer information, including payment details.
+It is essential to take precautions to protect your Google Tag Manager account.
+Only add trusted scripts, regularly review and audit your tags, and implement strong security measures like two-factor authentication (2FA) and access controls.

 ### Step 1.
 Create a CSP Nonce Variable

-By following these steps, you will successfully create a CSP Nonce Variable that can be used within your Google Tag Manager configuration.
+Successfully create a CSP Nonce Variable that can be used within your Google Tag Manager configuration by completing the following steps.

 >[!NOTE]
 >